Do you suffer from dental anxiety?

 Silver Spring dentist Dr. David Rever has over 30 years of experience offering personalized, compassionate dental care.
 Dr. Rever will take the time to meet with you and discuss your personal dental fears and concerns.
 Our dentist in Silver Spring, MD will also discuss any previous experiences in the dentist chair that have caused anxiety and stress.

-As a team, we place an emphasis on educating our patients on their oral health as well as all aspects of their dental care.
+As a team, we emphasize educating our patients on their oral health and all aspects of their dental care.
 A thorough understanding and explanation of dental treatments can relieve stress and make you feel confident during your visit.

 Sedation Dentistry in Silver Spring

-Dr. Rever offers dental sedation options for patients desiring to be completely relaxed during their procedure.
-Depending on your personal preference and medical condition, options include oral sedation and nitrous oxide.
-We will discuss the pros and cons of each option prior to your visit.
+Dr. Rever offers dental sedation options for patients desiring to completely relax during their procedure.
+Depending on your preference and medical condition, options include oral sedation and nitrous oxide.
+We will discuss the pros and cons of each option before your visit.

 - Oral conscious sedation: administered in pill form, oral sedation may include an at-home dose to begin the process.
 This type of sedation will require that you be escorted to and from your treatment.